lsst-ts/ts_sal/README.md

 * **ts_openslice** for ADLink OpenSliceDDS to generate C++, Python, Java and LabView interfaces
 * **ts_idl** for IDL generation, needed for **ts_salobj**

-**The following works with ts_opensplice compiled for Centos:7.
-Please consider Centos:8 once ts_opensplice is updated.**
+**The following works with ts_opensplice compiled for Centos:7.**

-On centos:7 docker image, the following shall by run (as root):
+On a centos:7 docker image, run the following as root:

 ```bash
 yum -y update